Jack083/Normalize-misspelled-words/README.md

 <h1>Three methods of Normalizing misspelled words</h1>

 <h4>
-There are three python files and each of them represent a method of normalizing misspelled words.
+There are three python files and each of them represents a method of normalizing misspelled words.
 <br><br>
 <ol>
   <li>Use levenshtein_distance to perform normalization.</li>